honne/cdap/cdap-docs/hydrator-manual/source/developing-pipelines.rst

    * - ``plugin``
      - Plugin object
    * - ``errorDatasetName``
-     - Name of a dataset that any error messages will be written to; used by validating transform stages
+     - Name of a dataset that any error messages will be written to; used by :ref:`validating transform <cask-hydrator-running-pipelines-error-record-handling>` stages

 The format of a ``plugin`` object: